Employment Insurance (EI) frequently asked questions

 You can call our Telephone information service at 1 800 206-7218 from 8:30 am to 4:30 pm and press "0" to speak to a representative or go to your Service Canada Centre.
 In both cases, questions will be asked to verify your identity and a new Access code will be reissued.

 23. Is interest charged on EI debts?

-Yes, interest is charged, but only on debts resulting from fraud.
-To know more about Interest charged on fraudulent debts.
+Yes, interest is charged, but only on debts resulting from misrepresentation.
+To know more about Interest charged on debts.